Anaheim Ducks: Bob Murray era (2008–2021)

-Getzlaf and Perry era (2010–2018)

-The 2010–11 season did not begin well for the Ducks, who would lose their first three games.
-They maintained a .500 throughout record through the first half of the season, but would find their rhythm and finish 47–30–5, good for 99 points and fourth place in the Western Conference.
-Corey Perry and Jonas Hiller represented the Ducks at the All-Star Game, and Corey Perry went on to have a 50-goal, 98-point season, which won him the Maurice "Rocket" Richard Trophy and Hart Memorial Trophy.
+On October 4, 2010, Ryan Getzlaf was named team captain.
+The 2010–11 season did not begin well for the Ducks, who would lose their first three games and go 4–7–1 throughout October.
+They maintained a .500 throughout record through the first half of the season, but got better and finished 47–30–5, good for 99 points and second place in the Pacific Division.
+Corey Perry and Jonas Hiller represented the Ducks at the 2011 All-Star Game, and Perry went on to have a 50-goal, 98-point season, which won him the Maurice "Rocket" Richard Trophy and Hart Memorial Trophy.
 He became the first-ever Duck to win the Hart, as well as the first Richard winner as a Duck since Teemu Selanne won the award in 1999.
 However, Hiller was injured at the All-Star Game and missed the rest of the season.
-Even though the Ducks had a great season led by Perry, Hiller, Selanne, Visnovsky and Getzlaf, they would end up losing in the first round of the 2011 playoffs to the fifth-seeded Nashville Predators.
+In the 2011 playoffs, they lost in the first round to the fifth-seeded Nashville Predators.